They say…

 Website: www.fiftyfiftybrewing.com

-Based on a recent tasting, one brewery reliably ensuring that all the fuss – and the cash – is worthwhile is at Truckee, not far from the state line in Nevada County, northeast California.
-FiftyFifty is also a brewpub and producing a range of beers from the sessionable to the challenging but is best known beyond its own locale for the Eclipse range of barrel aged imperial stouts.
+Based on a recent tasting, one brewery reliably ensuring that all the fuss – and the cash – is worthwhile is FiftyFifty at Truckee, not far from the state line in Nevada County, northeast California.
+FiftyFifty is also a and restaurant producing a range of beers from the sessionable to the challenging but is best known beyond its own locale for the Eclipse range of barrel aged imperial stouts.

 Brewer Todd Ashman was one of the earliest US champions of barrel ageing at his previous brewery, Flossmoor Station in Illinois, and was instrumental in persuading the Brewers Association to recognise such beers as a competition category in their own right in the early 2000s.